breatheco-de/exercise-personal-portfolio-react/README.md

 ## Objetive

-A personal portfolio is like a resume (CV) on steroids; you can make it as interactive/cool/beautiful as you want, but don't lose focus on the main objective: Showcasing yourself, your professional accomplishments, and most important projects.
+A personal portfolio is like a resume (CV) on steroids; you can make it as interactive/cool/beautiful as you want, but don't loose focus on the main objective: Showcasing yourself, your professional accomplishments, and most important projects.

 > Quality is more important than quantity, especially since you are starting a new career and you don't have many projects to showcase.